oleander/simulation-dvd-rb/report.md

 ### How it's made

-#### Step 1 – Performance measurements [fixa def. av throughput och production/hoour!!]
+#### Step 1 – Performance measurements [TODO: fixa def. av throughput och production/hour!!]

-Two key aspects were at a minimum to be analysed; throughput time, production time and miss rate on buffers.
+Three key aspects was analysed; throughput time, production time and miss rate on buffers.
 Throughput time being the amount if items produced per time unit, production time the total time for an item to be produced and miss rate on buffers the total amount of times a buffer could not receive new items or could not deliver new items to surounding machines.

-We want to keep the the production time and buffer misses as low and throughput time as high as possible.
+We want to keep the the production time and buffer misses low and throughput time as high as possible.

 #### Step 2 – States